Description

 Urban air mobility (UAM) uses small and medium sized highly automated aircraft to transport people or goods at lower altitudes in urban and suburban regions that have grown as a result of traffic congestion.
 It typically refers to both established and developing technology, such as conventional helicopters, vertical-takeoff and landing (VTOL) aircraft, electrically propelled VTOL aircraft, and unmanned aerial vehicles (UAVs) (UAVs).
 Multiple electric-powered rotors or fans are used for lift and propulsion on these aircraft, and fly-by-wire technologies are used to operate them.
 Since the early days of powered flight, inventors have investigated ideas for urban air mobility.
 Urban air mobility is a part of the Advanced Air Mobility (AAM) concept, which encompasses more use cases than only intracity passenger transportation.

-Public approval of UAM depends on a number of variables, including but not limited to security, social equality, noise, energy consumption, and safety.
+Public approval of urban air mobility market trends depends on a number of variables, including but not limited to security, social equality, noise, energy consumption, and safety.
 Safety concerns include the potential for flights beyond of authorized airspace, close proximity to people and/or buildings, critical system failures or loss of control, and hull loss, and they overlap with the majority of present aircraft risks.
 Cyber security risks also arise with autonomous or remote-piloted aircraft.
 Two important elements that affect how the public perceives eVTOL aircraft vehicles employed in UAM applications are the type and volume of noise produced by aircraft and rotorcraft.
-The physical safety of passengers in the absence of crew members and the cyber security of the urban air mobility vehicles and the systems that control it are two specific security concerns.
+The physical safety of passengers in the absence of crew members and the cyber security of the urban air mobility report and the systems that control it are two specific security concerns.

 Major Factors Urban Air Mobility Market Growth